pelnd/snn-gesture-recognition-genx320/REPORT.md

 This project was completed as a summer internship under the supervision of Assistant Professor Amir Yousefzadeh at the University of Twente.
 Thanks for the guidance and support throughout this project.

-Several training and fine-tuning scripts are adapted from SpikingJelly's `classify_dvsg.py` example, licensed under the Qǐzhì Open Source License 1.0 (see `third-party-licenses/`).
+Several training and fine-tuning scripts are adapted from SpikingJelly's `classify_dvsg.py` example, licensed under the Qǐzhì Open Source License 1.0.
+Full license text in [`THIRD_PARTY_LICENSES.md`](THIRD_PARTY_LICENSES.md).

 Base training uses the DVS128Gesture dataset (Amir et al., "A Low Power, Fully Event-Based Gesture Recognition System", CVPR 2017), loaded via SpikingJelly's built-in dataset wrapper.